snps-steve/Offline-Image-Creator/README.md

 # Black Duck Image Management Script

 ## Overview
 This script automates the process of pulling, saving, and archiving Docker images for various versions of Black Duck.
-It supports pulling both standard and UBI (hardened) images, as well as optional BDBA and Reversing Labs containers.
-It also checks for commands it Python libraries that it needs.
+It supports pulling both standard and UBI (hardened) images, as well as optional Black Duck Binary Analysis (DBA) and Reversing Labs containers.
+It also checks for commands and Python libraries that it needs.
 The script can help install Python packages if necessary but not command-line tools.

 ## Prerequisites
 - Python 3.x